Welcome!

 I’m so happy you’re here.

 I am a Ph.D.
 Candidate in Rhetoric and Instructor of First-Year Writing at Carnegie Mellon University.
 I hold a J.D. from Georgetown University Law Center and am licensed to practice law in the District of Columbia.
 I have a decade of experience in interdisciplinary research and writing.
-My scholarship is situated at the intersections of legal rhetorics, narrative hermeneutics, race, and gender.
+My scholarship is situated at the intersections of law, rhetoric, narrative, race, and gender.

 Core questions inspiring my work are: How do institutions legitimize and naturalize hegemonic power through racializing and gendering discourse?
-What mimetic processes are available to foster greater justice and collective liberation?
+What communicative strategies and mimetic processes are available to foster greater justice and collective liberation?